What is Thyristor and How it works?

 Forward Conduction Mode:

-As the forward voltage is increased with gate circuit remain open, an avalanche occurs at junction J2 and SCR comes into conduction mode.
-We can turn ON the SCR at any moment by giving a positive gate pulse between gate and cathode or by a forward breakover voltage across anode and cathode of the Thyristor.
+As the forward voltage is increased with the gate circuit remaining open, an avalanche occurs at junction J2, and the SCR comes into conduction mode.
+We can turn ON the SCR at any moment by giving a positive gate pulse between the gate and cathode or by a forward breakover voltage across the anode and the cathode of the Thyristor.

 Triggering Methods of SCR or Thyristor